adamdbradley/foresight.js/README.md

 			   about bandwidth.
 Since the first image-set item will be applied the image will add "-low-res" to the end of the image filename.

-	Test 2 for Example A:
+	Test 2 for Example B:
 	Device Pixel Ratio: 2
 	Bandwidth: low
 	End-state: This device has a 2x pixel ratio, but since the second image-set item doesn't